VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 2. Determine files in `-dst`, which are missing in `-snapshotName`, and delete them.
 These are usually small files, which are already merged into bigger files in the snapshot.
 3. Determine files from `-snapshotName`, which are missing in `-dst`.
 These are usually small new files and bigger merged files.
 4. Determine files from step 3, which exist in the `-origin`, and perform server-side copy of these files from `-origin` to `-dst`.
-   It is usually the biggest, and the oldest files, which are shared between backups.
+   These are usually the biggest and the oldest files, which are shared between backups.
 5. Upload the remaining files from step 3 from `-snapshotName` to `-dst`.

 The algorithm splits source files into 100 MB chunks in the backup.
 Each chunk stored as a separate file in the backup.